 This is reminiscent of how marketing was done about 10 years ago.
 Driven by personality and gut, not data.
-Thankfully, marketing is now a data-driven profession, as we’ve learned how to measure, predict, and drive growth, and built a toolset around it (Hubspot, Buffer, etc).
+Thankfully, marketing is now a data-driven profession, as we’ve learned how to measure, predict, and drive growth, and built toolsets around it (with Hubspot, Buffer, etc.).

 The same is beginning to happen for company culture.
 At Bonusly, we’ve built one of the first SaaS tools for improving your company culture.
 Along the way, we’ve gotten to know a handful of other great companies that are also working toward the same goal, albeit from different angles.
 Here’s a preliminary founder's tool belt for reducing e-churn and improving culture:

-Small Improvements: don’t do annual performance reviews.
-They’re stupid.
+Don’t do annual performance reviews, they’re stupid.
 Do frequent, smaller, easier reviews that help your employees make small improvements every day.

-iDoneThis: List out your daily accomplishments.
-In the words of Josh Pigford, “Warm Fuzzies as a Service.”
+List out your daily accomplishments.
+In the words of Baremetrics' Josh Pigford, “Warm Fuzzies as a Service.”